 This must be copied on white paper (A4 or 8.5 x 11).
 In addition, please upload a digital copy of this document to the document dashboard in your application.

 If you are married to a Japanese national, and you will be traveling to Japan on a Spouse or Child of a Japanese National visa you only need to provide a certified copy of your degree, OR one original, non-returnable, certified letter of graduation that certifies your graduation status OR original print-outs of your academic transcript.
 Additionally, you will also need to provide copies of certificates according to item six above, if applicable.
 To assist us with your placement, we will require an approximate timeline as to when your Spouse or Child of a Japanese National visa will be issued.
 Please note that usual deadlines apply.

 If you already have a valid status of residence for Japan (the status of residence must be Instructor), you will need to supply the recruiter with a copy of the documentation that proves this status of residence.
 This includes a copy of a valid re-entry permit (if applicable), a copy of a valid residence card or Certificate of Alien Registration (“gaijin card”), and a copy of your university degree.

-If you have any problems supplying the required documentation by the given deadline, please advise us in advance so that we can provide guidance.
+If you have any problems supplying the required documentation for a Japanese work visa by the given deadline, please advise us in advance so that we can provide guidance.